scoki211/VocalMat4Rats/README.md

 ---

 ## Description
-> **VocalMat is an automated tool that identifies and classifies mice vocalizations.**
+> **VocalMat4Rats is an automated tool that identifies and classifies 50-kHz range rat vocalizations.**

 <p align="justify"> VocalMat is divided into two main components.
 The VocalMat Identifier, and the VocalMat Classifier.